davidwaldherr/davidwaldherr/README.md

 # 👋 Hi, I’m @davidwaldherr

-## 🪐 I’m interested in how the knowledge of coding languages enhances one's possibility for creative imagination.
+## 🪐 I’m interested in exploring how learning coding languages enhances one's possibility for creative imagination.

-While imagination may be more important than knowledge, knowledge empowers imagination.
+## 💠 While imagination may be more important than knowledge, knowledge empowers imagination.

 ## 🧬 Learning how to code has accelerated this cycle for me.